joachim-gassen/ExPanDaR/README.md

 library(ExPanDaR)
 ```

-Or, if you want to install the current development version from Github
+Or, if you want to install the current development version from Github:
-that includes the new notebook export option:

 ``` r
 if (!require("devtools")) {